googleapis/google-cloud-cpp/README.md

 We try to provide stable names for the previously described mechanisms:

-* Bazel rules,
+- Bazel rules,
-* CMake targets loaded via `find_package()`,
+- CMake targets loaded via `find_package()`,
-* pkg-config modules
+- pkg-config modules

 It is certainly possible to use the library using other approaches.
 While these may work, we may accidentally break these from time to time.
 Examples of such, and the recommended alternatives, include:

-* CMake's `FetchContent` and/or git submodules: in these approaches the `google-cloud-cpp` library becomes a sub-directory of a larger CMake build We do not test `google-cloud-cpp` in these  configurations, and we find them brittle as **all** CMake targets become visible to the larger project.
+- CMake's `FetchContent` and/or git submodules: in these approaches the `google-cloud-cpp` library becomes a subdirectory of a larger CMake build We do not test `google-cloud-cpp` in these  configurations, and we find them brittle as **all** CMake targets become visible to the larger project.
   This is both prone to conflicts, and makes it impossible to enforce that